Kazeviur/ygopro-cv/README.md

 1. If a player's damage zone has six or more cards, that player loses.
 2. If a player's deck has no cards, that player loses.
 3. If a player has no vanguard, that player chooses a card from their soul, and rides it as [Stand].
 However, if that player's soul has no cards they can ride, that player loses.
-4. A player may win or lose the game automatically as a result of an effect, such as "[Star-vader, "Omega" Glendios](https://cardfight.fandom.com/wiki/Star-vader,_%22Omega%22_Glendios)".
+4. A player may win or lose the game automatically as a result of an effect, such as _[Star-vader, "Omega" Glendios](https://cardfight.fandom.com/wiki/Star-vader,_%22Omega%22_Glendios)_.

 ## Extra information
 <details>